- Associate Diploma in Agriculture, University of Guelph (1987)

 - Doctor of Philosophy, Natural Resources & Environment, University of Michigan (2002)

-Dr. Robert Corry is an associate professor of landscape architecture at the University of Guelph, Ontario.
+Dr. Robert Corry is a professor of landscape architecture at the University of Guelph, Ontario.
 Dr. Corry holds degrees from the University of Guelph, the University of Minnesota, and the University of Michigan.
 He is a recipient of the American Society of Landscape Architects' Presidents Award of Excellence for his collaborative work on stream corridor restoration (1999), the Canada Mortgage and Housing Excellence in Education Award for teaching sustainable practices (2007), and the Council of Educators in Landscape Architecture's Awards of Recognition for excellence in teaching and research (2006), and Excellence in Research (2011).

 Dr. Corry teaches ecological principles for landscape design and his research investigates agricultural land conservation and reclamation of damaged lands for ecological and social consequences using principles and methods from landscape ecology.
 Dr. Corry is the director of the university's Centre for Land & Water Stewardship.
 His publications range from assessing alternative landscape plans for ecological outcomes to informing agricultural policy to achieve multiple objectives.